SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/configuration.md

 must take some measures to return to your application to continue the payment.
 This can be accomplished by having `paymentUrl` return a redirect response; the details of that redirect will be discussed in the platform-specific pages.
-It is recommneded that `paymentUrl` be unique to each payment order that you create.
+It is recommended that `paymentUrl` be unique to each payment order that you create.

 The next chapter will go over a custom backend implementation.
 It will also detail how `paymentUrl` should be handled.